Case Studies – Don't Let This Happen To You

 Creating Estate Planning Documents on Your Own

-However, on January 2, 2013, the plunge over the fiscal cliff was avoided when the president signed the American Taxpayer Relief Act of 2012 (ATRA) that extended the Bush tax cuts indefinitely for most tax payers and extended the $5,120,000 estate and gift tax exclusion amount indefinitely, with slight annual increases based on an inflation factor, increasing the exclusion amount to $5,340,000 for gifts made and/or estates of those dying in 2014.
-Another benefit allowed by ATRA is the ability of the surviving spouse to claim the Deceased Spouse's Unused Exemption Amount (DSUEA) or "portability" by timely filing a federal estate tax return for the first deceased spouse even if such estate tax return is not otherwise required, which can increase the surviving spouse's "gift and estate tax exclusion amount" from $5,340,000 to as much as $10,680,000, subject to annual increases based on inflation.
+Another benefit allowed by ATRA is the ability of the surviving spouse to claim the Deceased Spouse's Unused Exemption Amount (DSUEA) under the concept called "portability" by timely filing a federal estate tax return for the first deceased spouse within two years after the first death, if such estate tax return is not otherwise required, or within nine months after the first death if an estate tax return is required to be filed for the deceased spouse's estate, which can increase the surviving spouse's "gift and estate tax exclusion amount" from $11,200,000 to as much as $22,400,000 for those dying in 2019, subject to annual increases based on inflation, until January 1, 2026 when the estate exclusion amount will revert to about $6,500,000.